Skip to Content

 How To Store Leftovers

-You can either transfer cake slices to a plastic storage container or keep it in the skillet.
+You can either transfer cake slices to an airtight food storage container or keep it in the skillet.
 With the cream cheese frosting, refrigerate the cake after serving.
 It will last for 3-4 days.
-Freezing the cake is possible, but definitely remove it from the skillet.
+Freezing the cake is possible, but remove it from the skillet.
 Wrap the cake with plastic wrap and foil.
 Freeze the cake for up to 3 months.
-Let it thaw to room temperature before enjoying again.
+Let it thaw to room temperature before enjoying it again.

 • Eggs